frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 life.
 If ever your children want for things, it\'s not necessarily a bad thing.

-There may be very good things in your times, in your family, if sometimes you don\'t have what you\'d like to have.
+There may be very good in your time, in your family, if sometimes you don\'t have what you\'d like to have.
 You don\'t have everything that other people have.
 You can\'t afford the things that other people can afford.

 That may be a great grace.
 It can help your children to appreciate the good things, to realize we can\'t have everything in this world---but I